frankiesanjana/housing-price-predictor/README.md

 * The training data are a public dataset with house prices for Ames, Iowa, that our client has found via an online search.
     - The dataset contains 1460 observations and 22 features.
     - We do not have information about the recency or reliability of these data, and we note that there are some missing values in the dataset, which have been handled in the [data cleaning notebook](https://github.com/frankiesanjana/housing-price-predictor/blob/main/jupyter_notebooks/02-data-cleaning.ipynb)
     - Ideally we would check whether the dataset is recent or not before proceeding, since house prices can fluctuate significantly over time, and would prefer a dataset whose reliability has been verified and which has no missing values.
-However, here we can simply note this as a possible limitation of our dataset, and hence our model and its predictions.
+However, here we can simply note this as a possible limitation of our dataset, and hence of our model and its predictions.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
 * Project Summary
-    - Introduces project
+    - Introduces project and describes its functionality
-    - Describes app functionality
     - Lists project terms and jargon
-    - Describes dataset
+    - Describes the dataset
-    - Links to README
+    - Links to the project README
-    - Lists business requirements
+    - Lists the business requirements
 * House Price Correlation Study
     - Notes the business requirement answered by the correlation study
     - Allows inspection of dataset (via checkbox)